AUD507: Auditing & Monitoring Networks, Perimeters & Systems

 Technologies included in the capstone challenges include:

-Audit 507 requires that you bring a fairly modern laptop running 64 bit Windows 7 Business (or higher) operating system.
-Your computer should additionally have a minimum of 2 gigabytes of RAM.
+Audit 507 requires that you bring a fairly modern laptop running a 64 bit business or professional (or better) version of Windows 7 (or higher, including Windows 8 and Windows 10).
+Your computer should additionally have a minimum of 2 gigabytes of RAM, though 4 gigabytes or more is preferred.
 A computer not meeting the RAM and operating system requirements will not be able to run all of the hands-on exercises.
-Your computer will need a DVD drive and a wireless adapter for you to participate in the exercises in class.
+Your computer will also need the ability to mount a USB stick and a wireless adapter for you to participate in the exercises in class.

 It is absolutely necessary that you have full administrative rights on your computer for this class.
 We would strongly recommend that you work with your help desk to have a clean laptop built for the purpose of attending this class.
 Full administrative rights means that you will need the ability to install software, change system settings, manipulate the registry, possibly disable antivirus, etc. Of course, you can meet this requirement by bringing a laptop with VMware Player already installed and a Windows XP or higher virtual machine installed inside of a virtual machine to which you have full and complete access.